Business Relations and Economic Development

 Phone: 1 (312) 603-7066

 The Partnership aims to increase private engagement in the local workforce system while improving the scale, capacity, quality, and results of workforce development programs.
-The goal is to better serve the needs employers by ensuring we have a skilled labor force that meets the market’s demands.
+The goal is to better serve the needs of employers by ensuring we have a skilled labor force that meets the market’s demands.
 By leveraging The Partnership’s experience and knowledge of occupational training, workplace preparedness and business relations, businesses are able to use existing resources to produce outstanding results.

 - Engages the business community to identify industry-hiring trends and industry-recognized credentials